 Going from Tucson to the Wine Country is straight-forward.
 Take I-10 to Exit 281 and head south on Hwy 83 to Sonoita.
 You will soon find yourself driving through our desert grasslands and rolling hills dotted with oak.
 No more saguaros.
 This was Cattle Country long before it became Wine Country.

 At the junction of 83 and 82 is The Mercantile General Store and Shell gas station.
 If you are going to visit several wineries, continue south on 83 for about 9 miles to Elgin.
-(Check when the wineries are open before you go.)
-On this route, you will find several good wineries right together, including Callaghan and Flying Leap (formerly Canelo Hills Vineyards).
+Check when the wineries are open before you go, usually Thursdays through Sundays.
+On this route, you will find several good wineries right together, including Callaghan, Flying Leap, Deep Sky, Kief Joshua, Rancho Rossa and several others hidden in this beautiful valley.

-Next to The Mercantile General Store, you can lunch at The Steak Out in Sonoita if it's the weekend.
+Next to The Mercantile General Store, you can get a great burger at The Steak Out in Sonoita if it's the weekend.
+Try Puck's The Cafe or The Vineyard Cafe just east on 82.
+Check the websites for open days and hours .

 Alternatively, The Merchantile General Store has a deli.
 You can make a picnic lunch with sandwiches, fried chicken, jalapeno poppers, fries or macaroni salad, etc. and grab a bottle of local wine.